Hobbies and interests

 WinnerBio

-Hi, my name is Kaja Chow and I belong to the incoming class at New York University.
-I am majoring in dance at Tisch and plan to declare a second major (most likely English) during my second semester of freshman year.
-Thank you for viewing my profile!
+Hi, my name is Kaja Chow and I belong to the incoming class at New York University, Tisch School of the Arts.
+I will be pursuing a BFA in dance and will also be majoring in Media, Culture, and Communications.
+Thank you so much for viewing my profile!

 Education